Topological Entropy Bounds for Hyperbolic Plateaus of the H\'enon Map: Simplifying Subshifts

 Here $\vec e_i$ denotes the column vector with a 1 in position $i$ and zeros elsewhere.
 From a graph-theoretic or dynamical systems point of view, the forward condition says that $i$ and $j$ have the same image but disjoint preimages, and the backward condition says they have the same preimage but disjoint images.
 See Figure~\ref{fig:amalg-example} for an example.

-Note that the backward condition for $A$ is the same as the forward condition for $A\trans$.
+Note that the backward condition for $A$ is the same as the forward condition for $A^\tr$.
 The following result allows us to reduce $A$ to a smaller $n-1$ by $n-1$ matrix $B$ if either of these conditions are satisfied for some pair of vertices.
-A somewhat different proof involving graph splittings is given in Chapter 2 of \cite{coding}.
+See e.g.~\cite[\S 2]{coding} for a proof.

-\begin{theorem} If $i$ and $j$ satisfy the forward condition \eqref{eq:fwd} or backward condition \eqref{eq:backwd} for a transition matrix $A$, then there is an elementary shift equivalence from $A$ to the matrix obtained by amalgamating $i$ and $j$. \end{theorem} \begin{proof} Let $A$ be $n\times n$ and let
+\begin{theorem} If $i$ and $j$ satisfy the forward condition \eqref{eq:fwd} or backward condition \eqref{eq:backwd} for a transition matrix $A$, then there is an elementary shift equivalence from $A$ to the matrix obtained by amalgamating $i$ and $j$. \end{theorem}